Margaux Hemingway: Personal life

-Hemingway's first marriage, to Errol Wetson (Wetanson), ended in divorce.
-They met when, at age 19, she accompanied her father to the Plaza Hotel in New York City on a business trip.
-Four months later she moved from Idaho to New York City to live with Wetson at 12 East 72nd Street, which was owned by heiress Gloria Vanderbilt.
+In June 1975, Hemingway married entrepreneur Errol Wetson (Wetanson).
+They divorced in 1978.

-On New Year's Eve 1979, Hemingway married French filmmaker Bernard Faucher in Ketchum, and they lived in Paris for a year.
-She divorced him in 1985 after six years.
+On New Year's Eve 1979, Hemingway married French filmmaker Bernard Faucher.
+They divorced in 1985.

 Hemingway had strained relationships with members of her family.
 She had a tense relationship with her mother, though they reconciled prior to Byra's death from cancer in 1988.
 She also competed with her younger sister Mariel, who received greater accolades for her acting.
 In the 1990s, Hemingway alleged that her father, Jack, had molested her as a child.
 Her father and stepmother, Angela, resented the allegations and stopped speaking to her.
 Angela told People magazine, "Jack and I did not talk to her for two years.
 She constantly lies.
 The whole family won't have anything to do with her.
 She's nothing but an angry woman."

-A 2013 television documentary film Running from Crazy, in which Margaux's sister Mariel speaks of the Hemingway family history of alcoholism, drug addiction, molestation, and suicide, contains clips filmed by Margaux.
+A 2013 television documentary film Running from Crazy, in which Margaux's sister Mariel speaks of the Hemingway family history of alcoholism, drug addiction, molestation and suicide, contains clips filmed by Margaux.